 In-room spa and beauty treatments can be arranged.
 A two night minimum stay is required at weekends.

 Little Smiths are well looked after at Lime Wood – cots are £10, extra beds are £30; there’s a children’s menu and bikes and scooters on loan.
-Babysitting with a local nanny costs £60 an evening (48 hours’ notice required).
+Babysitting with a local nanny costs £60 an evening (for a minimum of four hours).

 Pick a quiet table for two by the window, or ask to dine at the chef’s table in the kitchen.

 There’s a grown-up manor feel, so clean off the country muck before dinner.